Mission, Vision, and Core Values

 - Proactive: endeavoring to provide flexible and diverse support to address needs of the community.

-The Five Pillars of Excellence
+The Four Pillars of Excellence

 No building can be held up by only one post, one pillar.
 It takes a number of supports to make an institution sound.